wisebooksio/wisebooks-site/_posts/2018-9-09-keean-sarani.md

 Keean is 21 years old, currently studying pharmacy at the University of Waterloo (as one of the 20 students who were accepted), and is the co-founder of <a href="https://www.avrolifesci.com/">Avro Life Science</a>, which has thus far raised over <a href="https://www.crunchbase.com/organization/avro-life-science#section-related-hubs">$2.5M</a>, and graduated from the Y-Combinator W2018 cohort this year.
 Just to reiterate, he’s 21 years old.

-Avro develops skin patches for generic drug delivery whose technology is catered towards the young and the elderly but have plans to reach millions in the pharmaceutical market.
+Avro develops skin patches for generic drug delivery.
+Their technology is catered towards the young and the elderly but they have plans to reach millions in the pharmaceutical market.

 “When you deliver drugs transdermally, you significantly reduce liver toxicity and boost bio-availability.
 This means pharma can rescue drugs that just barely failed in Phase III.
 Pharma will pay a lot for this,” <a href="https://techcrunch.com/2018/06/29/replacing-pills-with-a-band-aid-avro-life-sciences-thinks-theres-a-patch-for-that/">said Seth Bannon</a> who is another <a href="https://www.fifty.vc/team/seth-bannon/">big deal</a> in tech venture capital).